Networks for Prosperity

 In November 2011 the Networks for Prosperity initiative published its first report, ‘Networks for Prosperity: achieving development goals through knowledge sharing’, which established a Connectedness Index that measures countries’ knowledge networks and links their level of connectedness with economic development indicators.
 To determine the Connectedness Index, the report took into account international, inter-organizational and intra-organizational networks established by each country.

 The second report prepared by the initiative, ‘Networks for Prosperity: connecting development knowledge beyond 2015’, was launched as a side event of the Global South-South Development Expo in November 2012.
-This report updates the previous year’s information on the Connectedness Index and increases the number of countries analyzed from 75 to 132.
+This report presents a series of case studies showing the impact of networks in socio-economic performance and updates the previous year’s information on the Connectedness Index and increases the number of countries analyzed from 75 to 132.

-In November 2013, the Networks for Prosperity initiative published its third report, titled ‘Networks for Prosperity: Partnering for Inclusive and Sustainable Industrial Development’.
-The report has been jointly prepared by UNIDO and the Centre for Global Governance Studies in Leuven, Belgium, and focuses on the role of networks as facilitators for policy learning, information exchange and dissemination on a range of policy issues.
+In November 2013, the Networks for Prosperity initiative published its third report, titled ‘Networks for Prosperity: Partnering for Inclusive and Sustainable Industrial Development’, and focuses on the role of networks as facilitators for policy learning, information exchange and dissemination on a range of policy issues.

-The 2014 report, 'Advancing Sustainability Through Partnerships', sheds light on the role that networks, platforms and partnerships will play in achieving inclusive and sustainable development.
+The 2014 report, 'Advancing Sustainability through Partnerships', sheds light on the role that networks, platforms and partnerships will play in achieving sustainable development.
 It introduces an updated version of the Connectedness Index and discusses how the degree to which countries are networked at various levels has evolved over the years.

 Networks for Prosperity has developed a comprehensive view of the relevance of knowledge networks in the context of economic development programmes, and how they can be used as a tool for improving policy effectiveness and economic governance.
-It has thus facilitated the creation and building of knowledge networks in the field of PSD policy and has opened opportunities for increased PSD knowledge networking among developing countries.
-The initiative is expected to have a considerable impact on the understanding and use of South-South networks in development strategies and programmes, in particular in the field of economic development.
+It has thus facilitated the creation and building of knowledge networks in the field of inclusive and sustainable economic development and is having a considerable impact on the understanding and use of South-South networks in development strategies and programmes, in particular in the field of economic development.